by Estelle Jiang

 B. New flow explorations that better inform the design with rationales.

 C. New quiz flow by following and considering the design goals

-D. Designed for varied use cases and learning cases - knew limitations and considered tradeoffs
+D. Designed for varied use cases + learning cases - considering limitations and tradeoffs

 —Critiqued and iterated the design with engineers and trainers/experts to narrow down the scope.

-Review the feedback we gathered in Dominique's post: Macro App Tasks This Semester
+Review the feedback we gathered from Dominique's post: Macro App Tasks This Semester

-03. Being a designer by wearing different hats and entering the development stage
+03. Designing while wearing different hats and entering the development stage

 While our design team kept working on the ID key and quiz design and conducted further testings, we got in touch with Chris Bartley, an experienced engineer and involved him into our design process along the way.
 We are still figuring out the better and more efficient way to collaborate, here are some attempts we took so far: